benchmarko/CPCBasicTS/README.md

 (Clone of [CPCBasic](https://github.com/benchmarko/CPCBasic/) 0.9.20, converted to TypeScript.)

-CPCBasic lets you run CPC BASIC programs in a browser.
+CPCBasicTS lets you run CPC BASIC programs in a browser.
 The supported BASIC style is known as Amstrad CPC 6128 Locomotive BASIC 1.1.
 BASIC programs are compiled to JavaScript which can be run in the browser.
 A library provides the functionality of the commands that are not directly available in JavaScript.

 CPCBasicTS Links: